zhihanyang2022/pytorch-ppo/README.md

 # PPO-Clip

 In this repo, I minimally but very carefully implemented PPO-Clip in PyTorch, without parallelism.
-It has been very time consuming since there are so many details to get wrong, even if I had stable-baselines3 as a reference.
+It has been very time-consuming since there are many details to get wrong, even though I had stable-baselines3 as a reference.

 Now, it's working very well and converges very stably within a minute on CartPole-v0 and Pendulum-v0.